Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The DSN is the provider of long-distance communications service for the Department of Defense.
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is NOT necessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 The operator can be reached at commercial 720-847-9011.
 Please note that long distance charges may be incurred.

-For snow delays/release alerts, you can check:
+For snow delays/release alerts, utilize the following: